AdobeDocs/experience-platform.en/help/edge/consent/supporting-consent.md

 >
 >Currently, the SDK supports only the `general` purpose.
 Although we plan to build out a more robust set of purposes or categories that will correspond to the different Adobe capabilities and product offerings, the current implementation is an all or nothing approach to opt-in.
 This only applies to the Adobe Experience Platform [!DNL Web SDK] and NOT other Adobe JavaScript libraries.

-## Communicating consent preferences via the IAB TCF Standard
+## Communicating consent preferences via the IAB TCF standard

 The SDK supports recording a user's consent preferences provided through the Interactive Advertising Bureau Europe (IAB) Transparency and Consent Framework (TCF) standard.
 The consent string can be set through the same `setConsent` command as above like this: